In the early 14th century, Robert the Bruce became the King of Scots and ensured his country's independence after repulsing several English invasions.

 His success against the British at the Battle of Loudoun Hill would further cement his legitimacy amongst the Scots.

-Robert The Bruce Becomes A Legend
+Robert The Bruce Becomes A Scottish Hero

 As Robert the Bruce’s victories tallied up and the legend surrounding him grew (with tales of him being forced to hide in caves and mountains), so did his popularity.